 Since I was there with my dad, we stayed at the Novotel Hotel at Hammersmith.
 3 days here, we went on to explore the city, visiting the major tourist attractions like Tower Bridge, London Eye, Buckingham Palace, and St. Pauls Cathedral as we had my dad’s friend showing us around.
 This was my first visit to London.

 Three months later (In December), I planned another trip to London, this time from Leeds, with my friends.
 We booked an Airbnb for the 4 of us and shared it with 4 other guests who stayed in a room upstairs.
 The worst part about this accommodation was that it was far from the main attractions and we had a shared bathroom.

-The next day (our last day on the trip), we packed our bags and moved out of the airbnb, heading straight to the Tower Bridge.
+The next day (our last day on the trip), we packed our bags and moved out of the Airbnb, heading straight to Tower Bridge.
 The chilly December wind made my hands freeze but I still stood on the bridge to make a time-lapse video of The Thames.

 During December, everyone in London is in high Christmas spirits.
 There are Christmas fairs everywhere right from the second week of December and we were overjoyed to be a part of this merriment.

 Hot and delicious rolls, chocolaty crepes, refreshing coffee, and happy people at the Christmas market definitely brought in the Christmas cheer for us.
 After the delicious food and a much-needed photo session, we walked towards the Victoria Station for our return journey, stopping by the Westminster Abbey on our way.

 I came back to the UK in December 2018 for my convocation ceremony but this time with my mom and dad.
 Since the booking arrangements were up to me, I opted for some budget-friendly options (as opposed to what my dad really wanted.. haha).